home-assistant/home-assistant.io/source/_integrations/google_mail.markdown

 15. Set the Application type to *Web application* and give this credential set a name (like "Home Assistant Credentials").
 16. Add https://my.home-assistant.io/redirect/oauth to *Authorized redirect URIs* then click **Create**.
 17. You will then be presented with a pop-up saying *OAuth client created* showing *Your Client ID* and *Your Client Secret*.
 Make a note of these (for example, copy and paste them into a text editor), as you will need these shortly.
 Once you have noted these strings, click **OK**.
 If you need to find these credentials again at any point, then navigate to *APIs & Services > Credentials*, and you will see *Home Assistant Credentials* (or whatever you named them in the previous step) under *OAuth 2.0 Client IDs*.
 To view both the *Client ID* and *Client secret*, click on the pencil icon; this will take you to the settings page for these credentials, and the information will be on the right-hand side of the page.
-18. Double-check that the *Google Drive API* has been automatically enabled.
-To do this, select **Library** from the menu, then search for *Google Drive API*.
+18. Double-check that the *Gmail API* has been automatically enabled.
+To do this, select **Library** from the menu, then search for *Gmail API*.
 If it is enabled you will see *API Enabled* with a green tick next to it.
 If it is not enabled, then enable it.

 {% enddetails %}